CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/transport.md

 ### Position Cursor

-Click on the ruler to move the cursor to that position.
+Click on the ruler to move the position cursor to that position.

-Drag it left or right automatically moves the cursor in that direction.
-If you hold down the ++alt++ key while dragging and moving, the cursor will automatically be attached to the closest second (or bar, depending on the time base of the ruler).
+Drag it left or right automatically moves the position cursor in that direction.
+Hold down ++alt++Alt and drag to attach the position cursor to the closest second (or bar, depending on the time base of the ruler).

 ![光标](images/transport_2.png#only-light)
 ![光标](images/transport_2_dark.png#only-dark)